pedropalombo/BashAutomation/intro.md

 -> flag the file as executable (change its permissions)
  # \-> sudo chmod +x myscript.sh
-  (-> chmod +x: adding the "executable" permission to the file
+  (-> chmod +x: adding the "executable" property to the file
     /-> "ls -l" to check file privileges

 -> running the file